- We advise you to exercise a high degree of caution in Sierra Leone because of the high level of crime and the possibility of civil unrest.

-- Although the state of emergency in Sierra Leone has been lifted, lock-downs can still be imposed at short notice.
-Health screenings have been introduced at border points and the security presence has increased.
-Travellers with fever or EVD-like symptoms are being subject to quarantine or denied entry or exit from the country.
+- Health screenings are in place at border points and travellers with fever or EVD-like symptoms may be subject to quarantine or denied entry or exit from the country.

-- Food shortages and costs for basic commodities are increasing.
+- Food shortages have occurred and costs for basic commodities have increased.

-- Sporadic demonstrations and local disturbances have been reported across Sierra Leone related to the EVD outbreak - be aware that these can turn violent.
+- Sporadic demonstrations and local disturbances have been reported across Sierra Leone related to the EVD outbreak.
 There have been violent incidents specifically targeting health care workers.

 - Exercise particular caution in border areas with Liberia and Guinea because of the unsettled security situation in these areas.